iron.fitness

 💰

-This $19B sector growing at 7% CAGR with 44% North American share rewards cultural authenticity above all.
+This $30B+ US hardcore-strength sector (sports nutrition + strength equipment) growing 7-8% blended CAGR rewards cultural authenticity above all.
 Late entrants without the iron game anchor face steeper costs reaching buyers of creatine, pre-workout, protein supplement, EAA, and iron-game equipment for home gym and commercial strength facilities.
 Ownership now captures mindshare and loyalty that commoditized competitors cannot manufacture.

 Once Sold, Gone Forever